Frcsc/Kaya/README.md

 ## Assumptions

-- The data provided in the dataset can be used for database seeding.
+- The dataset provided can be used for database seeding.

-## Solution Explanations / steps
+## Solution Explanations / Steps

 ### Databse

-The data source provided was used to form the bases of Database table construction.
-Using Django's ORM three models where created.
+The provided data source was used as the basis for database table construction.
+Using Django's ORM, three models were created:

 - Campaign Model (Table):
   - campaign_id (chars, primary_key)